buildingSMART/IFC4.3.x-development/code/README.md

  * Use asterisks
  * For unordered lists

- - Do not use dashses
+ - Do not use dashes
  - For unordered lists

  1. Use numbers for numbered lists